tobias-carlbom/webview2-client/README.md

+# UPDATE!

+This project will be archived and replaced with https://github.com/tobias-carlbom/Glass-Kiosk.
+Then new repo is a rewritten version in .NET8 of this project.

 # WebView2 Client

 A lightweight Windows desktop application that provides a dedicated browser experience for web applications using Microsoft's WebView2 control.